 Silver Lake Loop

-Silver Lake Loop is one of my easiest yeses in the whole state.
-The trailhead sits in Big Cottonwood Canyon with minimal elevation gain, and it’s mostly flat while still feeling like real mountain country.
+Silver Lake Loop is one of the easiest yeses in the whole state.
+The trailhead sits in Big Cottonwood Canyon with minimal elevation gain, and the roughly one-mile route stays mostly flat on a wheelchair-accessible boardwalk while still feeling like real mountain country.
 If you want an easy alpine option near Salt Lake City, this Silver Lake Loop trail guide shows why so many new hikers love it.

 Queen’s Garden Trail

-Bryce Canyon National Park looks best when I get below the rim, and Queen’s Garden is the least stressful way to do it.
+Bryce Canyon National Park looks best from below the rim, and Queen’s Garden is the least stressful way to get down there.
 The hoodoos rise around the trail like a stone maze, but the route stays straightforward.
-Consider combining it with the Navajo Loop for even better scenic views.
-For timing, I like this Bryce Canyon one-day sunrise plan because sunrise makes the amphitheater glow.
+Pairing it with the Navajo Loop makes an even better scenic loop, and the Park Service actually recommends descending Navajo and climbing back out on Queen’s Garden.
+To get your bearings first, this Bryce Canyon map guide shows which areas to focus on, and this Bryce Canyon one-day sunrise plan times it so the amphitheater glows.

 Watchman Trail

-In Zion National Park, I usually point beginners to Watchman before I ever mention chains or river crossings.
+In Zion National Park, beginners are better off on Watchman before anyone mentions chains or river crossings.
 The 3.3-mile round trip climbs enough to feel earned, yet it avoids permit drama and keeps the route simple.
-If you only have one park day, my One-day Zion National Park itinerary keeps the pacing sane.
-If heat or knees are a concern, I’d scale down to an easier Zion walk instead of forcing a bigger objective.
+If you only have one park day, this one-day Zion National Park itinerary keeps the pacing sane, and a longer Zion itinerary for beginners covers one to three days if you have more time.
+If heat or knees are a concern, scale down to an easier Zion walk instead of forcing a bigger objective.

 The iconic Utah hikes worth the extra work

 Some hikes are famous because they’re crowded.
 These ones are famous because they still feel huge in person.
-I love hard hikes, but Utah punishes bad timing faster than weak legs.
+They reward strong legs, but Utah punishes bad timing faster than weak legs.

 Delicate Arch

-As of March 2026, Arches doesn’t require timed entry.
-That’s great, but it doesn’t mean smooth access.
-Entrance waits can still stretch past 60 minutes from spring into fall, so I arrive early and avoid late-morning bottlenecks.
+Arches has dropped its timed-entry reservation requirement for the 2026 season.
+That’s welcome news, but it doesn’t guarantee smooth access.
+Entrance waits can still stretch past 60 minutes from spring into fall, so arrive early and avoid the late-morning bottleneck.

 Angels Landing

-Angels Landing deserves the hype, but I don’t recommend it by default.
-The permit, the switchbacks, the drop-offs, and the stop-and-go crowd can turn a dream 5.4-mile round trip into a tense day.
-Most groups are happier on one of these Angels Landing alternatives in Zion, especially if heights make anyone uneasy.
+Angels Landing deserves the hype, but it isn’t a default pick.
+Every hiker needs a permit, awarded through a lottery on Recreation.gov, either a seasonal lottery months ahead or a day-before lottery that closes at 3 p.m.
+Mountain Time.
+Add the switchbacks, the drop-offs, and the stop-and-go crowd, and a dream 5.4-mile round trip can turn into a tense day.
+Many groups are happier on one of these Angels Landing alternatives in Zion, especially if heights make anyone uneasy.
+Hikers can still reach Scout Lookout without a permit and turn back there for big canyon views.

 The Narrows, with one smart backup

-How I choose the right Utah hike for the day
+How to choose the right Utah hike for the day

 Utah is really two hiking states.
-When summer heat hits the south, I head north or climb higher.
-That’s when mountain trails like Stewart Falls, perfect for seeing fall colors, or the unique Fifth Water Hot Springs shine, and the Stewart Cascade Trail page is useful for recent notes on snow, mud, and traffic.
+When summer heat hits the south, head north or climb higher.
+That’s when mountain trails like Stewart Falls, which lights up with fall colors, or the soak at Fifth Water Hot Springs shine, and the Stewart Falls trail page is useful for recent notes on snow, mud, and traffic.

-Spring and fall are my sweet spot for Southern Utah red-rock trips.
-That’s also why pairing Zion and Bryce works so well.
-For a less crowded experience, include Capitol Reef National Park in your Southern Utah itinerary.
-If I’m planning a short road trip, this Zion and Bryce 4-day hiking itinerary follows the same pace I recommend for beginners.
-If you want gentler family options, this roundup of super easy Utah hiking trails is a helpful backup list.
+Spring and fall are the sweet spot for Southern Utah red-rock trips, which is exactly why pairing Zion and Bryce works so well.
+For a quieter day, add Capitol Reef National Park to a Southern Utah itinerary, since it draws the smallest crowds of the Mighty 5, and this Capitol Reef National Park map helps you plan around it.
+For a short road trip, this Zion and Bryce 4-day hiking itinerary follows a beginner-friendly pace, and a focused 2-day Zion itinerary works if Zion is your only stop.
+For gentler family options, this roundup of super easy Utah hiking trails is a helpful backup list.

-A few rules keep me out of trouble.
-I start early, carry more water than I think I need, and treat Utah sun with respect even in cool months.
-I also watch road and trail changes.
-As of March 2026, parts of Zion still deal with rockfall closures, Kolob Terrace Road can close in snowy periods, and The Narrows may shut down when runoff spikes.
+A few rules keep most hikers out of trouble.
+Start early, carry more water than you think you need, and treat Utah sun with respect even in cool months.
+Watch road and trail changes too.
+Parts of Zion still deal with rockfall closures, Kolob Terrace Road can close in snowy periods, and The Narrows may shut down when runoff spikes.
 Plan around current conditions, and Utah gets a lot easier.

 FAQs about the best hikes in Utah